CKnight489/Knight_Python_Portfolio_BISC_4503/README.md

      5.95  6.275 5.7   6.1   6.825 5.975 6.725 5.7   6.25  6.4   7.05  5.9  ]

 ## Visualizing Patient Data
-Visualization of the patient data from the above data
+Visualization of the patient data from the "Analyzing Patient Data"

 ```python
 import numpy